philips/kid-copy-work/README.md

 # Kid Copy Work

-These are tools I use to do "copy work" of my kid's works.
-The goals of this project are to:
+These are tools I use to do "copy work" (take a photo) of my kid's works.
+I want to be able to do this a few times a year and be able to process hundreds of items in an hour or two.
+The reason for doing this project are to:

 - Share works with family and friends
 - Backup work in case of disaster